tomwhite/covid-19-uk-data/README.md

 ## News

+* 21 March 2020.
+PHW is back to health board (not LA) breakdowns again, this time it looks permanent.
 * 20 March 2020.
 PHW is providing LA area breakdowns again, after not doing so for two days.
 * 18 March 2020.
 PHW is no longer providing LA area breakdowns.
 "Novel Coronavirus (COVID-19) is now circulating in every part of Wales.
 For this reason, we will not be reporting cases by local authority area from today.
 From tomorrow, we will update daily at 12 noon the case numbers by health board of residence."

+## Wishlist

+Here are my suggestions for how to improve the data being published by public bodies.

+The short version: **publish everything in CSV format, and include historical data!**

+Department of Health and Social Care, and Public Health England
+1. Publish historical data, not just the current day's data.
+2. Add a column for number of recovered patients to the [daily indicators](https://www.arcgis.com/home/item.html?id=bc8ee90225644ef7a6f4dd1b13ea1d67).
+(It is published on the dashboard, but nowhere else.)

+Public Health Wales
+1. Publish the number of tests being performed every day.
+2. Publish daily totals (tests, confirmed cases, deaths) in machine readable form (CSV).
+Or failing that, at least in a consistent format on a web page.
+3. Publish confirmed cases by local authority/health board in machine readable form (CSV).
+4. Publish historical data, not just the current day's data.

+Public Health Scotland
+1. Publish daily totals (tests, confirmed cases, deaths) in machine readable form (CSV).
+2. Publish confirmed cases by local authority/health board in machine readable form (CSV).
+3. Publish historical data, not just the current day's data.

+Public Health Northern Ireland
+1. Publish daily totals (tests, confirmed cases, deaths) in machine readable form (CSV).
+2. Publish confirmed cases by local authority/health board in machine readable form (CSV).
+These are not currently being published, so it would be good to be able to get these figures, even if just on a web page.
+3. Publish historical data, not just the current day's data.

 ## Data sources and the collation process